timescale/docs/mst/saml-okta-mst.md

 ### Invalid `RelayState`

-If you get an `Invalid RelayState` error, then you are attempting an IdP-initiated auth flow, for example by clicking the MST SAML app from the Okta UI.
+If you get an `Invalid RelayState` error, then you are attempting an IdP-initiated authentication flow.
+This can happen if you click the MST SAML app from the Okta UI.
 Previously, MST did not support IdP-initiated flows, but now it is possible if you set the `Default RelayState` in Okta to the corresponding console of your account.